The Restoration of the Icons

 The iconoclasts ("image-breakers") believed that the veneration of religious images constituted idolatry, forbidden by the Second Commandment.
 They were influenced partly by Islamic prohibitions against religious imagery and partly by a desire to reform what they saw as superstitious practices.
 The military successes of the Muslim armies had led some to question whether God was punishing the Byzantines for their use of icons.

-The iconodules ("image-venerators") argued that icons were not objects of worship themselves but windows to the divine, teaching tools for the illiterate, and physical reminders of spiritual truths.
-They pointed to the Incarnation of Christ as theological justification – if God had taken physical form, they argued, then He could be depicted in physical form.
+The iconodules ("image-venerators") argued that icons were not objects of worship themselves but windows to the divine and physical reminders of spiritual truths.
+Teaching tools for the illiterate, too.
+They pointed to the Incarnation of Christ as theological justification: if God had taken physical form, then He could be depicted in physical form.

 The dispute had political dimensions as well.
 The iconoclast emperors sought to assert imperial authority over the church, while the monasteries, strongholds of icon veneration, represented a powerful independent force within the empire.
-The controversy also affected Byzantine diplomacy, straining relations with Rome and the Western Church, which strongly supported the use of religious images.
+The controversy also strained relations with Rome and the Western Church, which strongly supported the use of religious images, complicating Byzantine diplomacy at a time when the empire could ill afford new enemies.

 Main Narrative - The Final Battle Over Icons

 The story reached its climax in the years leading up to 843.
 Emperor Theophilus, the last iconoclast ruler, had died in 842, leaving his wife Theodora as regent for their young son Michael III.
-Theodora, secretly an iconodule, faced a delicate situation.
-The powerful iconoclast faction at court, led by her brother Bardas, opposed any change in religious policy.
+Theodora was secretly an iconodule, and she faced a genuinely delicate situation.
+Her own brother Bardas led the powerful iconoclast faction at court.
 The army, traditionally supportive of iconoclasm, remained a potential threat.

-Theodora moved carefully but decisively.
-She first secured the support of influential court officials and military commanders through a combination of diplomacy and strategic appointments.
-She then reached out to the imprisoned and exiled iconodule clergy, including the future Patriarch Methodius, who had suffered terrible torture under previous regimes.
+She moved carefully but decisively.
+First she secured the support of influential court officials and military commanders through a combination of diplomacy and strategic appointments.
+Then she reached out to the imprisoned and exiled iconodule clergy, including the future Patriarch Methodius, who had suffered terrible torture under previous regimes.

-The transition was not entirely peaceful.
+The transition wasn't entirely peaceful.
 In several provinces, particularly in Asia Minor, iconoclast officials resisted the change.
 The Paulician sect, which rejected all religious images, launched a rebellion that would trouble the empire's eastern borders for years to come.
-Some military commanders threatened to march on Constantinople, but Theodora's careful preparatory work had secured enough loyal forces to prevent a civil war.
+Some military commanders threatened to march on Constantinople, but Theodora's preparatory work had secured enough loyal forces to prevent a civil war.

 The Council of Constantinople in 843 formally restored the veneration of icons and anathematized the iconoclast position.
-The council's proceedings reveal the careful balance struck between triumph and reconciliation.
-While iconoclast teachings were condemned, most former iconoclasts were allowed to retain their positions if they recanted their views.
+Its proceedings reveal the careful balance struck between triumph and reconciliation.
+Iconoclast teachings were condemned, but most former iconoclasts were allowed to retain their positions if they recanted their views.

 Consequences and Lasting Impact

-The triumph also strengthened the independence of the Orthodox Church and particularly the monasteries, which emerged as powerful centers of cultural and spiritual life.
+The triumph also strengthened the independence of the Orthodox Church, and the monasteries in particular emerged as powerful centers of cultural and spiritual life.
 The annual celebration of the Triumph of Orthodoxy on the first Sunday of Lent became a fundamental part of the Orthodox liturgical calendar.
+That observance continues to this day.

-However, the resolution of the iconoclast controversy also contributed to the growing separation between Eastern and Western Christianity.
-While both churches now accepted the use of religious images, their theological and cultural paths continued to diverge, leading eventually to the Great Schism of 1054.
+The resolution of the iconoclast controversy also contributed to the growing separation between Eastern and Western Christianity.
+Both churches now accepted the use of religious images, but their theological and cultural paths continued to diverge, leading eventually to the Great Schism of 1054.

 Looking Ahead